Dynamic-Capital/Dynamic-Capital/docs/REPO_MAP_OPTIMIZATION.md

    `gradient-brand` background and animated `BrandLogo` to anchor the palette.
-2. **Why Dynamic Capital Section** – Three-card feature grid highlighting bank verification, crypto routing, and the admin cockpit, each with iconography, Once UI motion variants, and `brand-alpha` backgrounds that telegraph the Dynamic Capital accent hues.
+2. **Why Dynamic Capital Section** – Three-card feature grid highlighting bank verification, crypto routing, and the admin cockpit, each with iconography, Dynamic UI motion variants, and `brand-alpha` backgrounds that telegraph the Dynamic Capital accent hues.
 3. **Plan Selector & Payment Guides** – Split layout pairing plan explainer copy with quick-start buttons for bank/crypto flows and pricing cards featuring